kudobuilder/kudo/keps/0034-instance-health.md

 - False - the last observation of readiness on this instance is that it’s NOT ready
 - Unknown - deploy/upgrade/update plan is running or last plan execution of these plans ended with FATAL_ERROR

-Keeping an unknown state for plan running is important from the fact that resources can be applied sequentially so in time when pre-install steps are running, we would be saying the instance is ready even though no deployments were applied as that happens in later steps.

 Example of Instance status being ready:
 ```
 apiVersion: kudo.dev/v1beta1